 The USA inquired regarding the use of simple scalars for the EPO similar to those used for skipjack in archipelagic waters and noted its preference that the management procedure take into account the entire fishery south of the equator.

-SSP stated that with regard to the EPO, it could run alternate scenarios for EPO catch into the future to within the WCPO.
+SSP stated that with regard to the EPO, it could run alternate scenarios for EPO catch into the future to examine the implications for an MP operating within the WCPO only.

 Tokelau, also on behalf of the PNA, stated that when setting a harvest strategy for albacore, any target fisheries should be included, and the management procedure should consider the area south of the equator.